rimoune/RoboND-Perception-Project/writeup_template.md

 ### Exercise 1, 2 and 3 pipeline implemented
 #### 1. Complete Exercise 1 steps.
 Pipeline for filtering and RANSAC plane fitting implemented.
-I wrote a ROS node 'perception' and subscribed to `/pr2/world/points` topic.
+In the program "project_perception" I wrote a ROS node 'perception' and subscribed to `/pr2/world/points` topic.
 As the topic contains noisy measurements, I have applied a statistical outlier filter.
 The outlier filter is based on the assumption of a Gaussian distribution of distances between a given point and its neighbors.
 Points that are "mean distance + threshold factor * standard deviation" from its k neighbors are considered outliers and removed from the point cloud.
 After testing different parameters, I chose k to be 50 and threshold factor to be 1.
 As an example, please find below a screenshot of the scene before and after applying the filter for scenario 2:

 ### Rima aggiungere immagini cloud scene e outlier